Finances During Coronavirus

 Don’t Leave Your Savings Account Behind

-By all means, use the money you have in your savings account to stay afloat, but do what you can to keep putting money into your savings account, if you can.
-There are a lot of things at the moment that are cheaper than usual, like gas and car insurance.
+By all means, use the money you have in your savings account to stay afloat but do what you can to keep putting money into it.
+Many things, like gas and car insurance, are cheaper than usual at the moment.
 Consider taking the savings, no matter how small, and tucking them away.

-There is a lot that is out of our control during this time, but you aren’t completely at the whim of COVID-19.
-There are a few things you can do to stay afloat and feel like you’re taking an active role in finding ways to help your family make it through.
+There is a lot that is out of our control during this time, but you aren't completely at the whim of COVID-19.
+You can do a few things to stay afloat and feel like you're taking an active role in finding ways to help your family make it through.